How to Handle Flying Anxiety: 11 Ways to Help You Cope

-I always plan for it should I feel up for it, but generally treat myself to a cab ride or an Uber.
-Both for my benefit and for my fellow travelers.
+Should I feel up for it, I always plan for it, but I generally treat myself to a cab ride or an Uber, both for my benefit and for my fellow travelers.
 It’s a splurge, perhaps, but it’s worth the cost to me.

 Download the SOAR App